ayonli/cluster-events/README.md

     });

     express.get("/update-counter", (req, res) => {
-        // Only one process will emit this event and increace the counter. emitter.emit("updateCounter");
+        // Only one process will emit this event and increase the counter. emitter.emit("updateCounter");
         res.send("OK");
     }).get("/get-counter", (req, res) => {